amos-teo/Accounting-for-New-Companies/README.md

 # Accounting-for-Startups
-With an input of the date from the user in the format YYYY-MM-DD, this script will generate the P&L Year to Date, balance sheet as of a certain date, inventory in various warehouses or entities, and also a complete list of journal entries for a simple company with various shopfronts and a main warehouse.
+With an input of the date from the user in the format YYYY-MM-DD, this script will generate the P&L Year to Date, balance sheet as of a certain date, inventory management in various warehouses or entities, and also a complete list of journal entries for a simple company with various shopfronts and a main warehouse.

 If more balance sheet categories are present, please map them manually in the script so that the result appears in the order A --> E --> L.